PTI candidate to win presidential election: Shafqat Mehmood

 To a question regarding DPO, he said his party would investigate the matter of District Police Officer Rizwan Gondal, adding after thorough investigation, the decision would be taken on merit.

-The minister for education said the present government was taking all important steps for quality education in the country.
+The minister said the present government was taking all important steps for quality education in the country.